CNES/S1Tiling/docs/CNES.rst

   * - SLURM resources
     - - At this time, S1 Tiling does not support multiple and related jobs.
 We can have multiple jobs, but they should use different working spaces and so on.
-This means SLURM number of nodes and number tasks values shall be one.
+This means SLURM number of nodes and number of tasks values shall be one.

       - The number of CPUs should be equal to the number of threads * the